Monish247/amazon-prime-clone/README.md

 # Amazon Prime Clone Deployment Project
 ## Project Overview

-This project focuses on implementing a Continuous Integration (CI) and Continuous Deployment (CD) pipeline using Jenkins.
-The goal is to deploy a clone of the Amazon Prime Video application to Amazon Elastic Container Registry (ECR) while incorporating security vulnerability scanning using Trivy.
-The pipeline also integrates SonarQube for static code analysis and quality gate checks.
+This project focuses on implementing a robust Continuous Integration (CI) and Continuous Deployment (CD) pipeline using Jenkins.
+The objective is to deploy an Amazon Prime Video clone application to Amazon Elastic Kubernetes Service (EKS) while incorporating security vulnerability scanning with Trivy.
+The pipeline also integrates SonarQube for comprehensive static code analysis and quality gate checks.
+For continuous deployment, ArgoCD is utilized to ensure automated and consistent deployments.

 This project demonstrates deploying an Amazon Prime clone using a set of DevOps tools and practices.
 The primary tools include: